namitanaikwadi04/namitanaikwadi04/README.md

 ---

-Greetings!
-I'm Namita Naikwadi, a curious and passionate software developer with a strong foundation in full-stack development, cloud computing, vulnerability management, and GenAI.
-With hands-on experience in building scalable and secure applications, I'm currently pursuing my Master’s in Computer Science at Syracuse University and actively seeking **full-time roles** in software development.

-In my 3 years of professional journey, I've experienced multiple organizations, unique roles and varying cultures through a combination of full-time employment, internships and corporate projects - DiabeTech, Project Management Institute : iConsult Collaborative, Infosys, etc.
+A curious and passionate software developer in the making.
+Over the last 4 years, I have built scalable backend systems, full-stack applications, and AI-driven features across FinTech and healthcare.
+My work spans Java and Spring Boot microservices, React.js interfaces, and cloud-native architectures on AWS.

+I have delivered systems that improve performance, reduce latency, and support high-traffic workloads by optimizing SQL queries, creating monitoring solutions that keep production environments stable.
+On the AI side, I have integrated LLM assistants, built RAG pipelines, and deployed real-time inference services for clinical workflows.

+Beyond engineering, I am actively engaged in professional communities that support growth, leadership, and technical excellence.
+I have been part of Women in Science and Engineering (WiSE), the Society of Women Engineers (SWE), and Google Developer Student Clubs (GDSC), contributing to events, mentoring, and collaborative initiatives.

-I am always excited to connect with fellow tech enthusiasts and professionals to explore synergies and collaborate on transformative projects.
-Let’s make something great together!
+I am always excited to connect with fellow engineers, innovators, and builders to explore ideas and collaborate on meaningful projects.
+Let’s create something impactful together!

 ---